- Top Rated New York City Divorce Attorney

 Step 3: Determine the Percentage of Income to Allocate to Child Support Based on the Number of Children

-In New York, the courts usually set out the child support guidelines based on a percentage of the adjusted total income of both parents.
+In New York, the courts usually set out the support guidelines based on a percentage of the adjusted total income of both parents.
 The percentage is then scaled up depending on the number of children in the family.
 Here’s a breakdown of the figures:

 - 1 Child: 17 percent

 Step 4: Establish Each Parent’s Pro-Rata Share of Child Support